 - Hertz: $140 plus a $400 cleaning fee is the total for this car rental.

 - “I have never smoked in my life!
-How can I be charged a smoking fine?!”
+How can I be charged a smoking fee?!”

-- Hertz: “A refund of this cleaning fee is not warranted on this car rental.”
+- Hertz says a refund of this car rental cleaning fee is not warranted.